 Although the notion of silhouette coherence appears in the literature under different names, it has never been exploited before for camera estimation.
-Bottino and Laurentini study the problem of silhouette compatibility in [21] for the case of orthographic projection, and give some rules to determine if a set of silhouettes can correspond to a real object.
+Bottino and Laurentini study the problem of silhouette compatibility in [20] for the case of orthographic projection, and give some rules to determine if a set of silhouettes can correspond to a real object.
 They do not provide a way to quantify the amount of incompatibility.
-In his PhD thesis, Cheung [22] used the phrase consistent alignment for the idealized registration of two visual hulls.
+In his PhD thesis, Cheung [21] used the phrase consistent alignment for the idealized registration of two visual hulls.
 However, in practice, his proposal was not feasible in an optimization algorithm because it was too computationally expensive.
+In the very recent work of [22], a similar concept to the silhouette coherence is described, but the authors discard using it in an optimization algorithm because of their discrete implementation.
+Silhouette coherence is also related to the work of [23], where both silhouette segmentation and camera motion can be computed from a sequence of images by minimizing the mismatch between the silhouettes and the projections of the reconstructed shape.
+However, the proposed approach requires a very good initialization and is computationally very expensive.

-In this paper we further develop the concept of silhouette coherence and link it to the epipolar geometry, and specifically to the tangency criterion as used by Wong and Cipolla [19].
-In particular, the epipolar tangency criterion can be seen as a measure of silhouettes, the proposed silhouette coherence extends the epipolar tangency criterion by exploiting all the information contained in the contours of the silhouettes, not just at the epipolar tangency points.
-This enables us to estimate the motion and the focal length correctly even if there are no epipolar tangents available (see Fig. 1a).
-The proposed silhouette coherence criterion is also related to [23], where silhouette coherence is used to register a laser model with a set of images.
+In this paper, we further develop the concept of silhouette coherence and link it to the epipolar geometry, and specifically to the tangency criterion as used by Wong and Cipolla [18].
+In particular, the epipolar tangency criterion can be seen as a measure of silhouette coherence for the special case of only two silhouettes.
+When using more than two silhouettes, the proposed silhouette coherence extends the epipolar tangency criterion by exploiting all the information contained in the contours of the silhouettes, not just at the epipolar tangency points.
+This enables us to estimate the motion and the focal length correctly even when epipolar tangents are difficult to match or noisy (see Fig. 1a).
+The proposed silhouette coherence criterion is also related to [24], where silhouette coherence is used to register a laser model with a set of images.
 The main difference with this paper is that we do not require a 3D representation of the object in order to perform camera calibration.
 The object is implicitly reconstructed from the silhouettes by a visual hull method at the same time as the cameras are calibrated.

-III.
-PROBLEM FORMULATION
+3 PROBLEM FORMULATION

-We consider a perspective projection camera model where the relation between a 3D point M and its 2D projection m is fully represented by the 3×4 camera projection matrix P [5]:

-$$\mathbf{m} \simeq \mathsf{P}\mathbf{M} \simeq \mathsf{K}[\mathsf{R}|\mathsf{t}]\mathbf{M},\tag{1}$$ where the 3×3 rotation matrix R and the vector t represent the orientation and translation defining the pose of the camera.
+We consider a perspective projection camera model where the relation between a 3D point M and its 2D projection m is fully represented by the 3×4 camera projection matrix P, where m \simeq PM $\simeq K[R|t]M$ and the 3×3 rotation matrix R and the vector t represent the orientation and translation defining the pose of the camera.
 The calibration matrix K contains the intrinsic parameters of the camera.
 The aspect ratio and the skew factor are assumed to be known or ideal for our CMOS and CCD cameras; the only intrinsic parameters that we consider are the focal length f (in pixels) and the principal point $(u_0, v_0)^{\top}$.
 Furthermore, since the effect of the translation t and the principal point $(u_0, v_0)^{\top}$ is very similar under the assumption of circular motion, the principal point is considered to simply be the center of the image.

-For n views, we parameterize the circular motion with n + 3 parameters1 (see Fig. 2b): the spherical coordinates of the rotation axis ($\theta{\mathbf{a}}, \phi{\mathbf{a}}$), the translation direction angle $\alpha{\mathbf{t}}$, the n - 1 camera angle steps $\Delta \omega_i$ and the focal length f.
-The ith camera projection matrix P_i has the following decomposition:
+For n views, we parameterize the circular motion with n+3 parameters1 (see Fig. 2): The spherical coordinates of the rotation axis $(\theta{\mathbf{a}}, \phi{\mathbf{a}})$, the translation direction angle $\alpha{\mathbf{t}}$, the n-1 camera angle steps $\Delta \omega_i$, and the focal length f.
+The ith camera projection matrix \mathbf{P}i has the following decomposition: